ruslan-ok/rok-apps/README.md

 * "Photobank" - photo storage.
 Photos can be grouped into folders that can be structured in a hierarchy (like folders in a file system).
 Geotagged photos can be displayed on the map as markers indicating shooting locations.

 * "Fueling" - for the car owner the ability to control fuel consumption, as well as the frequency of service maintenance and replacement of consumable materials.

-Use the "Demo" button in the top right corner to explore this functionality.